x-atlas-consortia/ubkg-api/docs/v2 Release Notes.md

 ## Other potential enhancements
 ### _/paths_ endpoints based on Code nodes instead of Concept nodes
 Examples include _/expand_ for a Code node, or  _/shortest_path_ endpoint between two Code nodes.
-The challenge is the many:many relationship between Concept nodes and Code nodes.
+The challenge is that there is a many:many relationship between Concept nodes and Code nodes.
 This requires additional analysis.

 ### _/paths_ endpoints based on Semantic nodes